Gandii Baat 3: Lalit Bisht & Sheeva Rana's INTIMATE Scene LEAKED; Lalit Disappointed!

 Are You Ready For Gandii Baat 3?

 Well, we are sure that the leak has got the fans more excited about the show!
-All we can say now is to get ready to spice up your life, experience some fun, when love and lust meet on Gandii Baat 3 to stir sexual preferences and equations that are taboo, weird, exciting, crazy at the same time progressive in this ever-changing society.
+All we can say now is to get ready to spice up your life, experience some fun, when love and lust meet on Gandii Baat 3 to stir sexual preferences and equations that are taboo, weird, exciting, crazy, at the same time, progressive in this ever-changing society.

 Most Read: Nach Baliye 9's Vishal Aditya Singh On Break-Up With Ex Madhurima Tulli: She Was Not Right For Me!